Understanding Your 80/20 Run Plan

 Be sure to read Intensity Guidelines for Running and Understanding Your TrainingPeaks.com Structured Workout Plan after reading this article.

-A training plan is only as good as execution.
+A training plan is only as good as its execution.
 Even the best training plan won’t help you much if you don’t understand it.
 This article offers guidelines and tips to help you get the most out of the 80/20 Run plans.

 Anatomy of a Workout

 Each workout has three basic elements.
 The first two are duration/distance (how long the workout is) and intensity (how fast the workout is).
 The third is structure, which is how the workout is divided into segments of various lengths and intensities.
 The workout descriptions you see in the training schedules provide information about duration/distance, intensity, and structure in a condensed format.